vsrinivas/fuchsia/build_overview.md

 #### After syncing sources

-You’ll most likely need to run **A** once if anything in the Magenta tree was changed.
+You’ll most likely need to run **A** once if anything in the Zircon tree was changed.
 After that, run **C** again.
 In the rare case that a module file you depend on was sync’d in the process, you’ll also need to run **B** in the usual order.